sefnyn/datacite/README.md

 # Manage DataCite DOIs

 ## get_all_dois.py [PREFIX]
-This script retrieves all, findable DOIs with prefix *PREFIX* and exports the results in CSV format.
+This script calls the DataCite **production** API, retrieves all findable DOIs with prefix *PREFIX* and exports the results in CSV format.
 It also restrieves the corresponding JSON data.

 > source ./bin/activate   # activate virtual environment
 > python3 get_all_dois.py 10.15128